matloff/fastStat/README.md

 reported as, Candidate X has support of 62.1% of the voters, with a margin of 3.9%," it is saying,

-> A 95% confidence interval for X's support is (58.2%,66.0%).
+> A 95% confidence interval (CI) for X's support is (58.2%,66.0%).

-A key ppint is the meaning of "95% confident."
+A key point is the meaning of "95% confident."
 Imagine forming this interval on each possible sample from the given population.
 Then 95% of the intervals would cover the true value, q.

 Of course, we do not collect all possible samples; we just have 1.
 We say we are 95% that q is in our particular interval in the above sense.
+(A note on the phrasing "q is in our interval":  Some may take this to mean that q is random, which it is not; q is unknown but fixed.)

 It's exactly like gambling.
 We don't know whether our particular roll of the dice will yield a winner, but if most rolls of the dice do so, then we may be willing to go ahead.

-A note on the phrasing "q is in our interval":  Some may take this to mean that q is random, which it is not; q is unknown but fixed.
+## <a name="asymp">Lesson 8:  Confidence Intervals from Asymptotics</a>

+The early developers of statistics defined a distribution family known as *Student's t*.
+This supposedly can be used to form "exact," i.e. the probability of the CI covering the target population value is exactly 0.95, if the population distribution of X is normal.
+Student-t is widely taught, and thus widely used.
+But that is just an illusion.
+As pointed out earlier, no distribution in practice is exactly normal.

+What saves the day, though, is the Central Limit Theorem.  &#x100; is a sum, which the CLT tells us is asymptocially normally distributed as n goes to infinity/

+In other words, if we were to compute &#x100; on each of the possible samples of size n from the population, and then plot the results in a histogram, the graph would be approximately bell-shaped, and the probabilities for any range of values would be approximately those of a normal distribution.

+Ah, so we're in business:  For any random variable W, the quantity

+(W - EW) / (Var(W)<sup>0.5</sup>

+has mean 0 and variance 1.
+(This has nothing to do with whether W is normal or not.)
+So,

+Z = (&#x100; - &mu;) / s.e.(&#x100;)

+has mean 0 and variance 1, where &mu; is the population mean of X.
+(Recall that &#x100; is unbiased for &mu;.)
+And since Z actually DOES have an approximately normal distribution, its distribution is thus approximately N(0,1).

+Now since the N(0,1) distribution has 95% of its area between -1.96 and 1.96, we have

+0.95 &approx; P[-1.96 < (&#x100; - &mu;) / s.e.(&#x100;) < 1.96]

+which after algebra becomes

+0.95 &approx; P[
+&#x100; - 1.96 s.e.(&#x100;) < &mu; <
+&#x100; + 1.96 s.e.(&#x100;))

+There's our CI for &mu;!

+(&#x100; - 1.96 s.e.(&#x100;), &#x100; + 1.96 s.e.(&#x100;))

+We are (approximately) 95% confident that the true population mean is in that interval.
+(Remember. it is the interval that is random, not &mu;)

+For large n, the Student-t distribution is almost identical to N(0,1), so "No harm, no foul" -- Student-t will be approximately correct.
+But it won't be exactly correct, in spite of the claim.

+And things don't stop there.
+Actually, many types of estimators have some kind of sum within them, and thus have an approximately normal distribution.
+Thus approximate CIs can be found for lots of different estimators, as we will see in a later lesson.

 ## LICENSING